Substance abuse: Sex and gender

 There are many sex differences in substance abuse.
 Men and women express differences in the short- and long-term effects of substance abuse.
 These differences can be credited to sexual dimorphisms in the brain, endocrine and metabolic systems.
 Social and environmental factors that tend to disproportionately affect women, such as child and elder care and the risk of exposure to violence, are also factors in the gender differences in substance abuse.
 Women report having greater impairment in areas such as employment, family and social functioning when abusing substances but have a similar response to treatment.
 Co-occurring psychiatric disorders are more common among women than men who abuse substances; women more frequently use substances to reduce the negative effects of these co-occurring disorders.
 Substance abuse puts both men and women at higher risk for perpetration and victimization of sexual violence.
 Men tend to take drugs for the first time to be part of a group and fit in more so than women.
 At first interaction, women may experience more pleasure from drugs than men do.
 Women tend to progress more rapidly from first experience to addiction than men.
 Physicians, psychiatrists and social workers have believed for decades that women escalate alcohol use more rapidly once they start.
 Once the addictive behavior is established for women they stabilize at higher doses of drugs than males do.
 When withdrawing from smoking women experience greater stress response.
 Males experience greater symptoms when withdrawing from alcohol.
 There are gender differences when it comes to rehabilitation and relapse rates.
 For alcohol, relapse rates were very similar for men and women.
 For women, marriage and marital stress were risk factors for alcohol relapse.
 For men, being married lowered the risk of relapse.
 This difference may be a result of gendered differences in excessive drinking.
 Alcoholic women are much more likely to be married to partners that drink excessively than are alcoholic men.
-As a result of this, men may be protected from relapse by marriage while women are at higher risk when married.
+As a result of this, men may be protected from relapse by marriage, while women are at higher risk when married.
 However, women are less likely than men to experience relapse to substance use.
-When men experience a relapse to substance use, they more than likely had a positive experience prior to the relapse.
+When men experience a relapse to substance use, they more than likely had a positive experience before the relapse.
 On the other hand, when women relapse to substance use, they were more than likely affected by negative circumstances or interpersonal problems.

+Transgender people, particularly those who are both transgender and non-binary, are at an elevated risk for substance abuse compared to their cisgender peers.
+These differences are primarily due to the disproportionate minority stress and trauma transgender people face.